Estes Park Hiking

 Certainly one of the oldest activities in the area has to be hiking in Rocky Mountain National Park and the Estes Valley.
 What could be simpler than strapping on a pair of good shoes and heading out to see, hear, feel and experience nature?
 With over 300 miles of trails in the national park and more in the national forest, there is truly a trek for every skill level and interest.

 There are plenty of amazing options inside the national park - more than 300 miles of trails, in fact.
 Be sure to visit Hiking in Rocky Mountain National Park for suggested hikes at every skill level.
 Remember that hiking in Rocky consists mostly of people (or horses) only, so try the national forest for hiking with your canine companion.

-Four-legged friends are allowed only along roadsides, in parking areas, picnic areas and campgrounds (full details) inside Rocky Mountain National Park, but there are many places to hike in the Estes Park area that are pet-friendly.
+Four-legged friends are allowed only along roadsides, in parking areas, picnic areas and campgrounds (full details) inside Rocky Mountain National Park, but there are many places to hike in Estes Park that are pet-friendly.
 For walking around town, there are several miles of trails that spiderweb out from the Lake Estes Trail, reaching downtown, Stanley Park (including the dog park) and beyond.

 As in a hiking guide, not therapy.
 Guided hikes can offer even the experienced hiker or backpacker some lessons in navigation, endurance, and form - making you a better hiker for life.
 Of course, guides also ensure that you make it home safely and before dinner time - more added value.
 Check out the Guided Excursions section to read more about guided hikes, fishing expeditions, snowshoeing, climbing, backcountry exploration and more.